ethangutk/ethangutk/README.md

 <br>

 ## 😀 *About Me*
 I grew up in Cleveland, Ohio, for most of my life.
 In my early middle school years,  I started to code virtual games on ROBLOX using a low-level coding language called Lua.
 [On my profile](https://www.roblox.com/users/47934004/profile/#!/creations "my profile title"), I made two very successful games, Outrageous Chase and [Outrageous Blades](https://github.com/ethangutknecht/Outrageous-Blades), with a combined *376,000* hits, *177,000* unique users, and getting on the website's home page by the time I was 15 years old.
-I am also into video editing, graphic design, and marketing.
-These skills complement each other within computer science, so I take pride in putting time into both simultaneously!
+I am also into video editing, graphic design, marketing, and product development.
+These skills complement each other within computer science, so I take pride in putting time into all of them simultaneously!
 Feel free to look at any projects I posted and ask me any questions!
 <br><br>

 ## 🏆 *Professional Certifications*